 The binding was made with 3 – 2½” strips of the teal batik fabric.
-I have a easy machine binding tutorial that will show you how I added my binding.
+I have an easy machine binding tutorial that will show you how I added my binding.

 Related Links you might like:

-I hope you have enjoyed this Easy 45 Degree Strip Tube Table Runner mini tutorial!
+I hope you have enjoyed this Easy 45 Degree Strip Tube Table Runner tutorial!